Table of contents

 A resume is a summary of your professional journey.
 It explains what you’ve accomplished, where you’ve worked, and what you’ve learned.
 But have you ever thought about the different types of resumes and which one you should use?

-If you didn’t realize there are different resume types, you’re in luck because this guide covers the ins and outs of resumes.
+If you didn’t realize there are different resume types, you’re in luck, because this guide covers the ins and outs of all types of resumes.

 The most commonly used resume types are chronological, combination, and functional.
 Though they follow different formats, each includes the same elements: